Understanding and Managing Equine Stomach Ulcers

 Hindgut Ulcers

 Ulcers in the hindgut are typically associated with right dorsal colitis, which affects the upper right section of the colon.
-This condition is often linked to the use of Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) and hindgut acidosis.
+This condition is frequently linked to the use of Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) and hindgut acidosis.
 Hindgut acidosis results from large amounts of undigested simple carbohydrates reaching the hindgut, leading to excessive lactic acid production.
 The excess lactic acid damages the gut lining, making it prone to ulceration.

 Causes of Equine Stomach Ulcers

 Stomach ulcers in horses are commonly caused by stress and dietary changes.
 Unlike their wild counterparts, domestic horses face reduced turnout time and limited access to forage.
 In the wild, horses graze continuously on available grasses, which helps regulate stomach acid production.
-In contrast, domestic horses often have restricted forage and are supplemented with grain, leading to periods of an empty stomach and excessive acid.
+In contrast, domestic horses often have restricted forage supplemented with grain, leading to periods of an empty stomach and excessive acid.
 Other factors contributing to ulcers include frequent travel, rigorous exercise, parasitic infestations, and NSAID use.

 Symptoms of Stomach Ulcers in Horses